Tyler Seguin: Boston Bruins (2010–2013)

 the following game).
 He became the first teenager to score four points in a Stanley Cup playoff game since Trevor Linden did so for the Vancouver Canucks in 1989.
-The Bruins would eventually go on to defeat the Lightning in seven games to clinch their first appearance in the Finals since 1990.
+The Bruins would eventually go on to defeat the Lightning in seven games to clinch their first appearance in the Final since 1990.
 On June 15, 2011, Boston game seven of the Finals, earning the Stanley Cup with a 4–3 series victory over the Presidents' Trophy-winning Vancouver Canucks.
 Seguin ended his first playoff run with three goals and four assists for seven points in 13 games.

 On November 5, 2011, Seguin scored his first career NHL hat trick against the team that traded the draft pick to the Bruins, the Toronto Maple Leafs.
 On November 14, Seguin was named NHL's First Star of the Week for his four goals and two assists that helped the Bruins to three wins in the week.
-On April 22, 2012, Seguin scored in overtime of Game 6 of the first round in the 2012 playoffs series against the seventh-seeded Washington Capitals that sent the series to a Game 7.
-However, despite another goal from Seguin in Game 7, the Bruins would go on to lose the game in overtime and were thus eliminated from the playoffs with Capitals' forward Joel Ward scoring the winning goal.
+On April 22, 2012, Seguin scored in overtime of game six of the first round in the 2012 playoffs series against the seventh-seeded Washington Capitals that sent the series to a game seven.
+However, despite another goal from Seguin in game seven, the Bruins would go on to lose the game in overtime and were thus eliminated from the playoffs with Capitals' forward Joel Ward scoring the winning goal.
 He finished his breakout 2011–12 season as the Bruins' leading scorer with 67 points (29 goals, 38 assists) in 81 games along with two goals and one assist for three points in all seven playoff games.